Tux/Release-Checklist/Checklist.md

 consistency that will match [*your* style](http://tux.nl/style.html) (or, in case of joint effort, the style as agreed upon by the developers).

-There are helper modules to enforce a style (given a configuration) or to try to help contributors to come up with a path/change than matches the project's style and layout.
+There are helper modules to enforce a style (given a configuration) or try to help contributors to come up with a path/change than matches the project's style and layout.
 Again: consistency helps.
 A lot.